Emily Ratajkowski Poses In Skimpy Black Bikini For Latest Mirror Selfie

 Critics in the past have argued that Ratajkowski’s famous sensual posts defy feminism, but the young entrepreneur believes that they are a symbol of female empowerment.

 “I think that the whole idea that because the body I was given might play into some patriarchal idea, I should be ashamed of it or be covering it up is ridiculous,” Ratajkowski noted.
-“I find empowerment in celebrating and sharing my sexuality.
-I think my body is beautiful and a lot of different bodies are beautiful.”
+“I find empowerment in celebrating and sharing my sexuality.”

 Ratajkowski’s advocacy for confidence stems far beyond her own body.
 Just last month, the actress defended a friend who was being body-shamed in one of her Instagram posts, according to Insider.
 Ratajkowski shared a black-and-white image of herself and her friend laying on their stomachs on a beach to promote some of the model’s self-designed swimsuits.
 Fans immediately began commenting that she and her friend had two different body shapes, with some calling the friend “obese.”